notverymoe/shc_tiles/README.md

 or if it's missing, it can be found online here: https://www.apache.org/licenses/LICENSE-2.0

+## Examples

+### Atlas Builder

+Run: `cargo run --example atlas_builder`

+This will load the tile_wall asset and make various modifications to fill up a few pages of an atlas.
+The atlas file will be written to disk both compressed and uncompressed, 2 of the tiles will be written out at all of their mip levels and all of the pages and their mip levels will be written out.

+This example is used to examine the non-rendering bits of the pipeline and visually confirm their function.

+### Scene

+Run: `cargo run --example atlas_builder --release`

+This will create a simple scene containing a grid of dense tile renderers.
+Vsync will be disabled and performance information written to the terminal.
+Every frame every chunk will be updated tile edits, providing a stress test of the render implementation's throughput.

+You can press the tab key to toggle the random tile updates.

 ## Tile Atlas

 This crate provides a custom texture solution.
 It creates an tile atlas